bertrandmc/til/aws/developer-associate-notes.md

 Amazon CloudWatch is a monitoring and observability service built for DevOps engineers, developers, site reliability engineers (SREs), and IT managers.
 CloudWatch provides you with data and actionable insights to monitor your applications, respond to system-wide performance changes, optimize resource utilization, and get a unified view of operational health.
 CloudWatch collects monitoring and operational data in the form of logs, metrics, and events, providing you with a unified view of AWS resources, applications, and services that run on AWS and on-premises servers.

+**Metrics**
+CloudWatch provides metrics for every service in AWS.
+A Metric is a variable to monitor, such as CPU, NetworkIn etc.
+Metrics belong to namespaces.
+Dimension is an attribute of a metric (instance id, environment etc).
+A metric can have up to 10 dimensions.
+Metrics have timestap.
+We can create CloudWatch Dashboards of metrics.
+Metrics resolution is 1 minute but we can set higher resolution up to 1 second (higher cost).
+To send a metric to CloudWatch we use the PutMetricData API call.
+Use exponetial backoff in case of throttle errors.

+**Logs**
+Applications can send logs to CloudWatch using the SDK.
+CloudWatch can collect logs from: Beanstalk, ECS, Lambda, VPC flow logs, API Gateway, CloudTrail (based on filter), CloudWatch logs agents (for example on EC2), Route53 logs DNS queries.
+Then CloudWatch can send the logs to many places, such as S3 for archival, to ElasticSearch for analytics etc.

+Logs storage archtecture:
+Log groups: arbitrary name, usually representing an application or service.
+Log streams: Whithin a log group you can have many streams, streams is where you apllication/services will send their logs.
+Log expiration policies: You pay for the logs retention and policies allow you to expire logs so they are deleted.
+For example have a policy that moves the logs to S3 after 30 days and expire them.
+Using the CLI you can tail CloudWatch logs.
+IAM permisions must be configured to allow services to send logs to CludWatch.
+Logs can be encrypted using KMS.

+CloudWatch logs can use filter expressions and metrics filters can be used to trigger alarms.
+CloudWatch lohs insights can be used to query logs and add queries to CloudWatch Dashboards.

+**Dashbards**
+Dashboards are global.
+Dashboard can include graphs from different regions.
+You can set Dashboard refresh to 10s, 1m, 2m, 5m, 15m.
+Price: 3 dashboards (up to 50 metrics) for free then 3\$ per dashboard per month.

+**CloudWatch Alarms**
+Alarms are used to trigger notifications for any metric.
+Alarms can go to ASG, EC2 Actions, SNS Notifications.
+Alarms can be in 3 states: OK, INSUFFICIENT_DATA and ALARM You specify the period to evaluate a metric and if you use a high resolution custom metric you can use 10 sec or 30 sec.

+**CloudWatch Events**
+Amazon CloudWatch Events delivers a near real-time stream of system events that describe changes in Amazon Web Services (AWS) resources.
+Using simple rules that you can quickly set up, you can match events and route them to one or more target functions or streams.

+Event Pattern: Event rules to react to a service doing something. e.g: CodePipeline State changes.
+Cron Jobs: You can also use CloudWatch Events to schedule automated actions that self-trigger at certain times using cron or rate expressions.

+Event can send messages to many targets such as Lambda, SQS, SNS, Kinesis etc.
+CloudWatch events create a small JSON document ot give information about the change.

 **Monitoring EC2**
 By default CloudWatch monitors the following properties: